League-of-Foundry-Developers/foundry-vtt-types/README.md

 Make sure you are using `"moduleResolution": "node"`, too.
 It is required for some dependencies to be resolved correctly.

+Also make sure to set `"strictNullChecks": true` because otherwise, some of the conditional types used in the type definitions resolve incorrectly and you will see a lot of errors.

 You can find some information about how to actually work with the type definitions in the [Wiki](https://github.com/League-of-Foundry-Developers/foundry-vtt-types/wiki).
-For example, [[0.7.x] Actors and Items](https://github.com/League-of-Foundry-Developers/foundry-vtt-types/wiki/%5B0.7.x%5D-Actors-and-Items) describes how to set up custom `Actor` and `Item` classes for 0.7.x using the types.
+If you are working with Foundry VTT 0.8.x, a good starting point is [[0.8.x] FAQ](https://github.com/League-of-Foundry-Developers/foundry-vtt-types/wiki/%5B0.8.x%5D-FAQ).

 ## Acknowledgments